GM to pay $900 million, settle U.S. criminal case over ignition switches: sources

 Plaintiffs are seeking damages for deaths and injuries blamed on vehicle defects, as well as economic losses such as lost vehicle value.
 The first of the civil cases is slated for trial in January 2016.

-GM funnelled many of the injury and death claims linked to the ignition switch into an out-of-court settlement programme run by Washington lawyer Kenneth Feinberg, who also oversaw compensation programs for victims of high-profile incidents such as the Sept.
+GM funneled many of the injury and death claims linked to the ignition switch into an out-of-court settlement program run by Washington lawyer Kenneth Feinberg, who also oversaw compensation programs for victims of high-profile incidents such as the Sept.
 11, 2001, attacks and the Deepwater Horizon oil spill.

-The programme received more than 4,300 claims and has found nearly 400 of those eligible for compensation, according to an August report from the programme.
+The program received more than 4,300 claims and has found nearly 400 of those eligible for compensation, according to an August report from the program.

 (Reporting by David Ingram and Nate Raymond in New York and Joseph White in Detroit; Additional reporting by Jessica Dye and Jonathan Stempel in New York and Richard Cowan in Washington, Editing by Ken Wills and Noeleen Walder)